-While this Citi offering doesn’t have a particular income requirement, an applicant who earns a high, steady wage can improve the odds of approval.
-Robust financials and good credit history can help an applicant gain approval even if their credit score’s on the lower side of what’s considered a good score.
+While this Citi offering doesn’t have a particular income requirement, a high, steady wage can improve the odds of approval.
+Robust financials and good credit history can help an applicant gain approval even if their credit score is on the lower side of what’s considered a good score.

 Good To Know

-A credit score is vital when applying for credit cards and loans, as well as when measuring someone’s financial health.
-Fortunately, there are now several ways for anyone to check their credit score.
+A credit score is vital when applying for credit cards and loans, as well as when measuring your financial health.
+Fortunately, there are several ways you can check your credit score and credit report.
 Here are some easy ways to check:

 - Credit card and bank accounts.
-These financial institutions typically offer free credit score soft checks to their customers.
+These financial institutions typically offer free credit scores to their customers.

 When Does Citi Deny Approval for the Double Cash Credit Card?

-Sometimes, despite having a decent credit score and a decent income, Citi Double Cash Credit Card applicants are denied approval.
-When that happens, it typically means the applicant failed to meet some or all of Citi’s broader requirements for creditworthiness.
+Sometimes, despite having a decent credit score and a decent income, Citi Double Cash credit card applicants are denied approval.
+When that happens, it typically means the applicant failed to meet some or all of Citi’s requirements for creditworthiness.
 This may mean the applicant has:

 - Too many recent applications.
-If someone has applied for more than two credit cards in a 65 day-window, Citi will likely deny their application.
+If someone has received two Citi credit cards within a 65-day window, Citi will likely deny their application for another card.

 - Maxed out their credit limit.
 Citi may reject an applicant if they have high outstanding balances on some or all of their credit cards.

-- Poor credit history and utilization rate.
-If a person’s credit history shows a string of late payments and a high credit utilization rate, they will likely find their Citi application denied.
+- Poor credit history.
+If a person’s credit history shows late payments, they will likely find their Citi application denied.